NVIDIA/spark-rapids/integration_tests/README.md

 integration and interoperability with pandas, NumPy, and other software in the Python ecosystem.
 This is used to test improved transfer performance to pandas based user defined functions.

-### pytest-order
-`pip install pytest-order`

-`pytest-order` allows you to customize the order in which your tests are run.
-This is optional.

 ## pytest-xdist and findspark

 `pytest-xdist` and `findspark` can be used to speed up running the tests by running them in parallel.